everestial/phase-extender/README.md

 # BACKGROUND
 Haplotype phasing is a second "go to" problem in bioinformatics after read alignment.
-The importance of haplotype phasing applies directly to the analyses of ASE (allele specific expression), preparation of extended haplotype for EHH (extended haplotype homozygosity) test, and preparation of dipolid genome which will soon be a new standard in bioinformatics in coming years, etc. The necessity for haplotype phasing (and eventuallly diploid genome) increases with the increase in heterozygosity in the genome, because higher hetetogeneity leads to larger alignment bias and complicates the reliability of the variants that are called using that alignment data (SAM, BAM files).
+The importance of haplotype phasing applies directly to the analyses of ASE (allele specific expression), preparation of extended haplotype for EHH (extended haplotype homozygosity) test, and preparation of dipolid genome which will soon be a new standard in bioinformatics in coming years, etc. The necessity for haplotype phasing (and eventually diploid genome) increases with the increase in heterozygosity in the genome, because higher hetetogeneity leads to larger alignment bias and complicates the reliability of the variants that are called using that alignment data (SAM, BAM files).

 For haplotype phasing tools like [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html), [ShapeIT](http://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html), [impute2](http://mathgen.stats.ox.ac.uk/impute/impute_v2.html), etc are used dominantly.
 These tools make use of the variants (SNPs, InDels) along the length of the genome by treating each variants as single observations.
 So, for a chain of variants with "n" heterozygote sites there exists "2^n" possible haplotypes.
 Several tools treat each site separately and apply identity by descent, most common haplotype method, etc. to infer the possible haplotype for a sample.
-The main issue with "2^n" is increased computation burden however several sampling methods and algorithms have been designed to reduce it.
-But, still this method requires genotype data from lots of samples, have problem phasing rare variants, is mostly applicable to human and organism with reference haplotype panel.
+The main issue with "2^n" is increased computation burden, however several sampling methods and algorithms have been designed to reduce it.
+But, still this method requires genotype data from lots of samples, have problem phasing rare variants, is mostly applicable to human and organism with reference haplotype panel and extensive genomic data.

-ReadBackphasing is slowly emerging as a replacement (or new method??) for preparation of long range haplotypes; see tools [WhatsHap] (https://whatshap.readthedocs.io/en/latest/), [hapCut] (https://github.com/vibansal/hapcut), [phaser] (https://github.com/secastel/phaser/blob/master/phaser/README.md).
-But, the issue with existing RBphase method is that these tools:
+ReadBackphasing is slowly emerging as a replacement (or new method??) for preparation of long range haplotypes; see tools [WhatsHap] (https://whatshap.readthedocs.io/en/latest/), [hapCut] (https://github.com/vibansal/hapcut), [phaser] (https://github.com/secastel/phaser/blob/master/phaser/README.md) etc. But, the issue with existing RBphase method is that these tools:

    - are aimed at preparing long range haplotype but not necessarily genome wide.
    - prepare the RBPhased haplotype blocks based on multiple input "BAM" and "VCF" files for a single sample and/or trios.
 The increase in the size of phased haplotype blocks only depends upon multiple BAM files, or multiple sets of longer reads from the same individual.

 For specimen that don't have multiple genomic and rnaseq sources, reference haplotype panel the existing RBphase method is only able to yield short range haplotypes.
-Given multiple bam inputs these tools are still not aimed at preparing the haplotype genome wide, but rather are limited at preparing long streches of haplotype of certain part of a genome.
-Additionally, these RBphase tools do not have method to solve phase state between two adjacent haplotype blocks that are not spanned by sequence reads (in a sample) by using the readbackphased haplotype data information across population of samples.
+Even with multiple bam inputs these tools are still not aimed at preparing the haplotype genome wide, but rather are limited at preparing long streches of haplotype for certain part of a genome.
+Additionally, these RBphase tools do not have method to solve phase state between two adjacent haplotype blocks that are not spanned by sequence reads (in a sample) i.e there is not method incorporated to transfer readbackphased haplotype data information across population of samples.

 With increase in the size of PE (paired end) reads from illumina and availability of longer sequences from PacBio, it is possible to prepare short range haplotypes that span more than 2 heterozygous site in the genome.
 Thus, the issue with "2^n" problem can be overcome by first preparing RBphased haplotype blocks along the genome, and next by joining the two consecutive blocks in a sample one at a time.
 The size of RBphased blocks also increases with increase in heterozygosity in the genome thereby making this method more suitable for highly heterozygous populations.
-And, there is more information in RBphased haplotype compared with a single SNP or InDel thereby overcoming the issues with switcherrors when preparing the long range haplotype in heterozygous population.
+And, there is always more information in RBphased haplotype compared with a single SNP or InDel thereby overcoming the issues with switcherrors when preparing the long range haplotype in heterozygous population.

 Existing haplotype phasing tools (that use RBphase and non-RBphase method) are oriented towards organism that have large genotype data and several haplotype reference panels available.
 For non-model organism these methods are therefore sub-optimal.
 RBphasing provides some phasing benefits because the phase state along short blocks can be readily extracted.
 However, converting the short haplotype fragments to longer haplotype strings can be challenging due to small sample size, low coverage within each sample, lack of enough genotype data, absence of reference panels in emerging research models. **phASE-Extender** overcomes these limitations by using the short range RBphased haplotype blocks from several samples that have several haplotype break points. **phase-Extender** is aimed at filling this technical gap by using the short fragments haplotypes among several samples, where the breakpoint of one sample is bridged by several other samples.

 **phASE-Extender** starts with already prepared RBphased haplotype blocks of several individuals at once and joins the two RBphased blocks for a single sample at once using overlapping phase states in other samples of the pool.
 Thus it is possible to solve the haplotype breakpoints by transfering the phase information between samples that belong to same family, populaton or species. *So, if we have a pool of several samples that have RBphased haplotypes, each sample will have several non-overlapping breakpoints among the samples.
 We can solve the phase state between two consecutive blocks (of one sample at a time) by computing the likelyhood of the phase states (parallel vs. alternate configuration).
 Likelihood of each configuration is computed by using the observed phase state in other samples that bridge that breakpoint position.* In **phASE-Extender** we use first order markov chain to compute the relationship between two consecutive haplotype blocks by preparing first order transition matrix from all the nucleotides of former haplotype block to all the nucelotides in the later haplotype block.
 We then compute cumulative likelyhood estimates of haplotype states for both the possible configuration.
 The phase state of two consecutive haplotype blocks is then extended if the `computed log2 (likelihood)` of either configuration is above the `threshold log2(likelihood) cutoff`.
-Using RBphase method we can therefore use less sample size to accurately predict the proper haplotype state.
+Using RBphase method we can therefore use small sample size to accurately predict the proper haplotype state.

 **